-The End Child Imprisonment campaign will:
+The End Child Imprisonment aims to:

 - Press for the closure of England’s child prisons and raise awareness of the harms of child imprisonment.